This product has been released, you can find out more on the product page

-Experience this classic route that spans from Blackpool North in the West over to Preston situated on the West Coast Main Line in the East and down to Ormskirk in the South during what was the lines most interesting period with busy and diverse operations.
+Blackpool Branches: Preston – Blackpool & Ormskirk gives you a unique opportunity to experience this classic route from Blackpool North in the West to Preston on the West Coast Main Line in the East and down to Ormskirk during what was the line’s most interesting period with numerous diverse operations.

-You can choose between a wide variety of locomotive diagrams including express, local and regional passenger, alongside extensive true-to-life freight workings experiencing locations ranging from suburban areas to industrial scenery to picturesque countryside as well as stunning views of the holiday destination of Blackpool, with its popular Pleasure Beach and the dazzling lights of the Blackpool Tower during the 1986 summer holiday season, although the year long timetable includes Summer and Illumination Specials and Railtours for you to experience.
+You can choose between a wide variety of locomotive diagrams, including Express, Local and Regional Passenger, alongside extensive true-to-life freight workings, in locations ranging from suburban and industrial areas to picturesque countryside.
+Enjoy stunning views of the holiday destination Blackpool, with its popular Pleasure Beach and the dazzling lights of the Blackpool Tower, during the 1986 summer holiday season, although the year-long timetable includes Summer and Illumination Specials and Railtours for you to experience.

-The total track length of the route is 48 miles, also included is the secondary single line to Blackpool South from Kirkham & Wesham and the Burn Naze freight branch (formerly known as the Fleetwood line) which runs from Poulton-le-Fylde to Thornton power station.
+The total track length of the route is 48 miles and also included is the secondary single line to Blackpool South from Kirkham & Wesham and the Burn Naze freight branch (formerly known as the Fleetwood line) which runs from Poulton-le-Fylde to Thornton power station.

-The route includes sixteen detailed stations.
-These include Preston, which features the old Mail Bridge connection, and Blackpool North with its eight platforms and a large array of semaphore signals which is in stark contrast to the run-down Blackpool South.
-Due south is Ormskirk station where the end of the line is marked by a train stop as literally the track ends.
-To the south of the Train stop is the northern end of the electrified 3rd rail track that originates from Liverpool.
-Also featured are the disused stations at Burn Naze and Thornton for Cleveleys which are locations for the player to explore.
-All the stations have a multitude of period-correct clutter and signage to provide the correct mid-80’s atmosphere.
+The route includes 19 detailed stations.
+These include Preston, which features the old Mail Bridge connection, and Blackpool North with its eight platforms and a large array of semaphore signals which provide a stark contrast to the run-down Blackpool South.
+Due south is Ormskirk station, where the end of the line is marked by a train stop as the track literally comes to an end.
+To the south of the train stop is the northern end of the electrified third-rail track which originates from Liverpool.
+Also featured are the disused stations at Burn Naze and Thornton for Cleveleys which are available for you to explore.
+All the stations have a plethora of period-correct clutter and signage to provide the correct mid-1980s atmosphere.

-A wide variety of route-specific custom assets such as bridges, buildings and track-side clutter mean that the route is very recognisable to those who are familiar with it and provides a highly immersive environment.
+A great variety of route-specific custom assets such as bridges, buildings and track-side features provide a highly immersive environment and ensure that the route is fully recognisable to those who are familiar with it.

-The included Class 142 DMU, Class 47/4 Diesel Locomotive, 08 Diesel Shunter, Passenger coaches and TEA Tank Wagons give you a very wide variety of driving experiences via the extensive, true to life, full, real world 24-Hour seasonal timetable with over 250 drivable services ranging from local, express and freight workings to summer extras and shunting operations plus numerous Ai workings to give a very authentic feel.
+The included Class 142 DMU, Class 47/4 diesel locomotive, Class 08 diesel shunter, passenger coaches and TEA tank wagons provide diverse driving experiences via the extensive and complete real-world 24-hour seasonal timetable; this features over 250 authentic drivable services which range from local, express and freight workings to summer extras, shunting operations and numerous AI workings.

-The signal boxes at Blackpool North No.2, Salwick and the disused St. Annes have authentic interiors modelled that you can enter and watch the various services drive past you.
+The Blackpool North No.2, Salwick and the disused St. Annes signal boxes have accurately modelled interiors from which you can watch the various services drive past.

-Included are Tutorials covering learning the basics for the Class 142, Class 08 and Class 47/4, five varied scenarios, five types of collectables in 100 locations for you to find, two Mastery challenges, three Achievements to gain and 24 hours of Journeys to drive along with the ability for you to include in the route other compatible add-ons that you own* (see list below) making Blackpool-Preston-Ormskirk a unique driving and visual experience.
+Also included with the route are tutorials which cover the basic operations of the Class 142, Class 08 and Class 47/4, five scenarios, five types of Collectable in 100 locations for you to find, two Mastery challenges, three Achievements to gain and 24 hours of Journeys to drive.
+You can also include in the route other compatible add-ons that you own (see the list in the Detailed Description below), making Blackpool Branches a unique driving experience and a true visual treat.

-48 Mile route from the holiday town of Blackpool in the West over to Preston on the West Coast Main Line in the East and down to the unique Ormskirk in the South
+48-mile route from the holiday town of Blackpool in the West over to Preston on the West Coast Main Line in the East and down to Ormskirk in the South

 Based in 1986

-MK2a FK and TSO coaches in BR Corporate Blue and Grey livery
+Mk.
+2a FK and TSO coaches in Blue & Grey livery

 TEA 100T bogie tank wagons

-Tutorials covering learning the basic operations for the Class 142, Class 08 and Class 47/4.
+Training modules covering basic operations for the Class 142, Class 08 and Class 47/4

 Five varied scenarios

-5 types of collectables in 100 locations for you to find.
+Five types of Collectable in 100 locations for you to find

 Two Mastery challenges